cloudmesh-community/fa18-523-69/notebook.md

 ================================
 * Working on the project report
 * Continued collecting tweets
-* Developed the code to combine the 2 data files and processing it
+* Developed the code to combine the 2 data files and perfroming data pre processing

 Week 14: 11/19/2018 - 11/25/2018
 ================================